OpenEugene/little-help-book-web/README.md

 ### Interoperability

-Lane County social service providers need a strong community referral network.
+Lane County social service providers need a strong public information network.
 In building a network, the regional social service providers are looking at how to make multiple systems effective and functional.
 The goal: a **universal data source**, so that providers **in a multi-system network** can update their information in one place and it's updated everywhere.
 Please see the Open Referral Initiative: Executive Summary: https://docs.google.com/document/d/1xjXYN0zzUVWK3GdINP3erO-Jm0LUz75962SyRF0ggIA/edit

 Code for America fellows in 2013 developed an application programming interface for a database that had previously only been used to print a resource directory.
 A member of the team, Greg Bloom, published Towards a Community Data Commons [https://beyondtransparency.org/chapters/part-5/towards-a-community-data-commons/].
 Then in 2014, with the co-sponsorship of Code for America, Bloom initiated Open Referral [https://openreferral.org/].